As we saw in our article on plot, all story is driven by actions, reactions, and choices. And all choices are driven by conflict.

 These are stories in which the main character, or central characters, are battling against a force of something beyond anyone’s control.
 This could be something like being lost at sea and surviving against impossible odds, or preparing a town against the threat of an incoming hurricane.

-In contemporary and futuristic literature, this “character vs. nature” dynamic can come in the form of a conflict against technology.
+In contemporary and futuristic literature, this “character vs. nature” dynamic can sometimes come in the form of a conflict against technology.
 Although this presentation of our natural landscape is quite different, it follows the same principles of conflict against a broad, impersonal, uncontrollable force of the world around us.